-The National Civil Aviation Agency (ANAC) (Executive Decrees 239/2007 and 1770/2007) is the authoritative body regarding compliance with the Argentine Aeronautical Code (AAC), bilateral and multilateral international agreements to which Argentina is a party, and all matters regarding air transport, civil aviation and airport activities, as well as matters regarding the development of Argentina’s air policy.
+The National Civil Aviation Agency (ANAC) (Executive Decrees 239/2007 and 1770/2007) is the authority regulating compliance with the Argentine Aeronautical Code (AAC), bilateral and multilateral international agreements to which Argentina is a party, and all matters regarding air transport, civil aviation and airport activities, as well as matters regarding the development of Argentina’s air policy.

 Executive Decree 13/15 (the Ministerial Law), created the Ministry of Transport and this agency assumed the functions of the Secretary of Transport and the Undersecretary of Air Transport, including air policy and traffic rights.

 As of 1 July 2009, the ANAC has jurisdiction over the following:

 - the granting of slots (in conjunction with the airport concessionaire in certain airports);

 - the granting of traffic rights to the carriers;